JKRPP/Mittelmass/README.md

-# OPD Mittelmass — self-hosted judging app
+# OPD Mittelmass: An offline compatible OPD judging web app

-Rooms with share links, per-judge scoresheets, and a chair view that surfaces disagreement.
-FastAPI + SQLite on the server, one static HTML file on the client.
+A judging app for OPD (Offene Parlamentarische Debatte) rounds: share links, per-judge scoresheets, and a chair view that surfaces disagreement between judges.
+FastAPI + SQLite on the server, one static HTML/JS/CSS client — no build step, no framework.

 ## Run it